WildlifeSouth.com Photography Tips and Tools

 Thayer Birding Software's Birds of North America

-What makes the software a great learning tool and the reason for its inclusion in this section are the quizzes you can build to test yourself.
-One can create a 'custom list' with specific birds of interest, then use this list to create various styles of quizzes to be tested on.
+What makes the software a great learning tool and the reason for its inclusion in this section is the quizzes you can build to test yourself.
+One can create a "custom list" with specific birds of interest and then use this list to create various styles of quizzes to be tested on.
 Specifically, you can create quizzes that test yourself on bird songs.

 Realize both versions of this software do much more than what is explained above and probably warrant a broader review.
 Because this section is on learning bird vocalizations, only the bird song quiz aspect has been discussed.